0allenc0/switchbota/README.md

 - Install the SwitchBot app on your phone https://play.google.com/store/apps/details?id=com.theswitchbot.switchbot
 - Sign in or create an account (necessary to allow devices to be added/configured)
 - Plug the plug into a wall outlet
-- In-app, add a device.
+- In SwitchBot app, Add a device.
 It's safe to connect it to your WiFi network.
-  - Note down the BLE-MAC during this process, as it will be referenced later
+  - Note down the BLE-MAC at the bottom of the page, as it will be referenced in Part 3
   - This step uses Bluetooth Low Energy (BLE) to scan for devices and send the WiFi network information

 ![switchbot](./images/switchbot-setup-screen.jpg)

-- In-app, check the device firmware by going to its settings.
-As of 2023-12, there was no firmware update button, and the firmware version was v1.4.
-If you do see the upgrade button, do not press it and wait for a later part
+- In Switchbot app, check the device firmware version by going to Settings.
+As of July 2024, the firmware version was v1.5.
+If you do see the Upgrade button, DO NOT press it until you complete Part 2
 - DONE!
 The plug is now ready for the firmware flashing process

-## Part 2: Network and Server Setup
+## Part 2.1: NodeJS Server Setup

-- **TL;DR: Configure your router & DNS to redirect calls to a local IP.
-Run a local NodeJS server at that IP**
+**TL;DR: Run a local NodeJS server with the code.**
 - Note down the LAN/local IP address where the NodeJS server will be run.
 For this example, it will be `192.168.0.69`
+- Run a local NodeJS server to act in place of the real firmware update server and instead deliver modified firmware files: firstly the OTA file, and then the Tasmota firmware file
+  - Install NodeJS on your computer https://nodejs.org/en/learn/getting-started/how-to-install-nodejs
+  - Download the Code and place it in a convenient location
+  - Using a CLI or Terminal, `cd` into the `server/` directory (where you placed the code) and run `npm i` (short for `npm install`) to install the dependencies required for this project.
+  - Once the previous command completes, run `node index.js` to run the server.
+    - OR, if you don't have PiHome, pfsense or router that allows static DNS record, run `node index.js 192.168.0.69` (replace IP address with the IP of your NodeJS server).
+This will start the server, in addition to a Man-in-the-middle DNS server that redirects `*wohand.com` calls to the IP of the NodeJS server, rather than the public IP of `*wohand.com`.
+All other DNS lookups will be unaffected
+  - The CLI or Terminal should show `Server listening on port 80` (and `Server listening on port 53` if you added IP address).
+Keep this window open for the duration of the flashing process

+## Part 2.2: DNS Redirect
+**TL;DR: Configure your DNS to redirect calls to the local IP of the NodeJS server.**
-- Configure your router and/or DNS to redirect calls to SwitchBot servers to instead hit your NodeJS server
+- Configure your router and/or DNS to redirect calls to SwitchBot servers (wohand.com) to instead hit your NodeJS server
   - This means that a DNS override or custom DNS record should be added, redirecting both `www.wohand.com` and `wohand.com` to the IP where the NodeJS server will be run.
 More detail can be found at https://github.com/kendallgoto/switchbota/issues/3#issuecomment-1121828064
   - In pfSense, this can be done in the Services->DNS Resolver or Forwarder by adding a Host Override with Host `www` and Domain `wohand.com` and a second override with Host `wohand` and Domain `com`, both having an IP of 192.168.0.69.
 Save the override and Apply the settings

 ![pfsense](./images/pfsense-setup.png)
    - In PiHole, this can be done in the Local DNS->DNS Records by setting the Domain to `www.wohand.com` and `wohand.com` and the IP to 192.168.0.69
   - If your router does not support custom DNS entries, it will almost certainly support setting a custom DNS server.
 This may be found in the DHCP settings or the System settings.
 Set the custom DNS server to 192.168.0.69
-- Run a local NodeJS server to act in place of the real firmware update server and instead deliver modified firmware files: firstly the OTA file, and then the Tasmota firmware file
-  - Install NodeJS on your computer https://nodejs.org/en/learn/getting-started/how-to-install-nodejs
-  - Using a CLI or Terminal, `cd` into the `server/` directory and run `npm i` (short for `npm install`) to install the dependencies required for this project
-  - Once the previous command completes, run `node index.js` to run the server.
-    - OR, if you could not set up a DNS record in the previous step, run `node index.js 192.168.0.69` .
-This will start the server, in addition to a Man-in-the-middle DNS server that redirects `*wohand.com` calls to the IP of the NodeJS server, rather than the public IP of `*wohand.com`.
-All other DNS lookups will be unaffected
-  - The CLI or Terminal should show `Server listening on port 80`.
-Keep this window open for the duration of the flashing process

 - Test the DNS functionality by opening a new CLI or Terminal and running `ping wohand.com` and `ping www.wohand.com` to confirm that the local IP shows up.
 In this example, look for 192.168.0.69
-- Test the Node server functionality by opening the SwitchBot app and then looking at the terminal where Node is running.
+- Test the Node server functionality by opening the SwitchBot app and then looking at the Terminal where Node JD is running.
 A new line should have shown up similar to `::ffff:192.168.0.101 - /version/wocaotech/release.json`.
-This indicates the server was accessed instead of the real `wohand.com` and that it successfully served a JSON file to the app.
+This indicates the local NodeJS server was accessed instead of the real `wohand.com` and that it successfully served a JSON file to the app.
 The IP 192.168.0.101 is the IP of the phone running the app.
 - DONE!
 The network is now configured and the server should now be ready to serve firmware files to the plug

 ## Part 3: Firmware Flashing

-- **TL;DR: Send BLE commands to the SwitchBot plug to trigger the firmware upgrade process**
+- **TL;DR: Flash Tasmota using Switchbot App Upgrade or Send BLE commands to the SwitchBot plug to trigger the firmware upgrade process**
-- If you saw an upgrade button in the SwitchBot app, it is now safe to hit that button.
-No additional actions should be needed, and the firmware replacement process should complete.
-If no button is present in the SwitchBot app, proceed
+- If you saw an Upgrade button in _Settings/Firmware_ section in the SwitchBot app, it is now safe to hit that button.
+- In the NodeJS terminal, you should see _Request from [IP_Add] for www.wohand.com_, followed by _::ffff:[IP_add] - /app.bin_ and then a min later _::ffff:[IP_add] - /payload.bin_
+- No additional actions should be needed, and the firmware replacement process should complete.

+- **If no Upgrade button is present** in the SwitchBot app, proceed to BLE Update Triggering
 - Install an app such as [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
 This will be used to connect to the Bluetooth Low Energy (BLE) radio of the plug to trigger the firmware update process.
 [Bluetility for Mac](https://github.com/jnross/Bluetility) is also reported to work
 - Follow the instructions below, or watch [the video](https://youtu.be/iTexFQ0Th0I?si=zB-leDeiz82yL9Cy&t=635), or read the GitHub issues outlining the process https://github.com/kendallgoto/switchbota/issues/43  https://github.com/kendallgoto/switchbota/issues/3#issuecomment-1121864522
 - Using the BLE app of choice, scan for devices and Connect to the device matching the BLE-MAC noted from the SwitchBot app